 What is the difference between thermoset and thermoplastic bearings?

-The primary difference between these two bearing materials is that thermoset plastics retain their solid state indefinitely, and include just a few trade names.
-Thermoplastic bearing materials can be heated and reheated many times to form new shapes.
+The primary difference between these two bearing materials is that thermoset polymers retain their solid state indefinitely, and include just a few trade names.
+Thermoplastic polymers can be heated and reheated many times to form new shapes.

-Thermoplastics are the largest groups of plastics and include PVC, PEEK, polyethylene, nylon, acetal, and acrylic.
+Thermoplastics are the largest groups of plastics and include polyvinyl chloride (PVC), PEEK, polyethylene, nylon, acetal, and acrylic.
 Thermoplastics are particularly good for machining into custom fabricated components (explore The Essential Guide To Machining Plastics).

 We explore the key differences in more detail below.